Chronic Pain Management: A Healthcare Professional's Guide

 - Management of drug side effects (ie, nausea) and psychiatric issues (ie, depression) should occur proactively.

 - Assess for adherence, possible drug abuse, family support or risk for diversion, and consider written treatment agreements and urine drug screening in select cases.

 Guidelines for Chronic Pain Management

-While pain management in any one patient requires the clinical expertise of the treating physician, guidelines can help to answer questions regarding drug treatment, effectiveness of patient contracts and urine drug testing, and discontinuation of therapy.
+While pain management in any one patient requires the clinical expertise of the treating physician and other healthcare professionals, guidelines can help to answer questions regarding drug treatment, effectiveness of patient contracts and urine drug testing, and discontinuation of therapy.